Kylamber/scheduler/README.md

 - win10toast ( for notification )

 ## Scheduler Usage
-Run the program in terminal and it will loop every one minute to check if there exist a schedule at that exact time.
+Run the program in terminal and it will loop every one minute to check if there exist a schedule at that time.

 ## Scheduler Functions
 ### insert